These days, everybody in sales uses an auto-dialer. But is everyone using theirs efficiently?

 3. Better management of call lists

-As this automation removes reliance on agents, you can expect more sanitized lists.
-No longer will there be erroneous data or repeat calling of contacts who aren’t interested.
+As this automation reduces reliance on agents, you can expect more accurate and sanitized lists.
+No longer will there be erroneous data or repeated calls to contacts who aren’t interested.

 4. Integration with other business tools

-Unlike dumb dialers, you can connect a power dialer to the line of apps in your business.
-The most common integration is with a CRM like Salesforce, SugarCRM, or Microsoft Dynamics.
+Unlike traditional auto dialers, you can connect a power dialer to the line of apps in your business.
+The most common integration is with a CRM like Salesforce, HubSpot, SugarCRM, or Microsoft Dynamics.

 And now let’s take a look at four disadvantages of using power dialers.